sanesga/projecte2_servidor/README.md

 - Social login (github)
 - Book comments
 - Favourite books
+- Show the books with the most likes on the home page (with angular and redis)
 - Show the books with the most likes on the home page (with redux and redis)

 ## Frontend

 - Angular 8
-- Redux -- in progress
+- Redux

 ## Backend Go